JuliaPutz/interdisciplinary_project/README.md

 - Are people that have a spouse with a different nationality than theirs more likely to work in more diverse jobs?

 ### Income
-- Is there a different income between different races/immigration time?
+- Is there a different average income between different races?
+- Does the immigration time influence the average income (per race)?
+- Does the citizenship status influence the average income (per race)?
+- Does the average income per occupation differ from race to race?

 ### Network
 - What links between race and occupation can be observed over several years?